Incremental Maintenance of Maximal Cliques in a Dynamic Graph: Introduction

-We consider the maintenance of the set of {\em maximal cliques} in a graph, perhaps the most fundamental and widely studied dense subgraphs.
+We consider the maintenance of the set of {\em maximal cliques} in a dynamic graph.
+The maximal clique is perhaps the most fundamental and widely studied dense subgraph.
 Let $G = (V,E)$ be an undirected unweighted graph on vertex set $V$ and edge set $E$.
 A clique in $G$ is a set of vertices $C \subseteq V$ such that any two vertices in $C$ are connected to each other in $G$.
 A clique is called maximal if it is not a proper subset of any other clique.
 Let $\cliques(G)$ denote the set of maximal cliques in $G$.
+Many applications benefit from efficient maintenance of maximal cliques in a dynamic graph, such as described in the work of Chateau et al.~\cite{CRR11} on maintaining common intervals among genomes, Duan et al.~\cite{DL+12} on incremental $k$-clique clustering, Hussain et al.~\cite{HM+15} on maintaining the maximum range-sum query over a point stream.

-Suppose that we started from a graph $G_1 = (V, E)$ and the state of the graph changed to $G_2 = (V, E \cup H)$ through an addition of a set of new edges $H$ to the set of edges in the graph $G_1$.
+Suppose that we started from a graph $G = (V, E)$ and the state of the graph changed to $G' = (V, E \cup H)$ through an addition of a set of new edges $H$ to the set of edges in the graph $G$.
 See Figure~\ref{fig:init} for an example.
-Let $\Lambda^{new}(G_1,G_2) = \cliques(G_2) \setminus \cliques(G_1)$ denote the set of maximal cliques that were newly formed in going from $G_1$ to $G_2$, and $\Lambda^{del}(G_1,G_2) = \cliques(G_1) \setminus \cliques(G_2)$ denote the set of cliques that were maximal in $G_1$ but are no longer maximal in $G_2$.
-Let $\Lambda(G_1,G_2) = \Lambda^{new}(G_1,G_2) \cup \Lambda^{del}(G_1,G_2)$ denote the symmetric difference of $\cliques(G_1)$ and $\cliques(G_2)$.
-We ask the following questions.
+Let $\Lambda^{new}(G,G') = \cliques(G') \setminus \cliques(G)$ denote the set of maximal cliques that were newly formed in going from $G$ to $G'$, and $\Lambda^{del}(G,G') = \cliques(G) \setminus \cliques(G')$ denote the set of cliques that were maximal in $G$ but are no longer maximal in $G'$.
+Let $\Lambda(G,G') = \Lambda^{new}(G,G') \cup \Lambda^{del}(G,G')$ denote the symmetric difference of $\cliques(G)$ and $\cliques(G')$.
+We ask the following questions:

-\begin{itemize} \itemsep0em \item How large can the size of $\Lambda(G_1,G_2)$ be, especially for the cases when a small number of edges are added to $G_1$?
-To systematically study the problem of maintaining maximal cliques in a dynamic graph, we first need to understand what is the possible magnitude of change in the set of maximal cliques.
+\begin{itemize} \item How large can the size of $\Lambda(G,G')$ be?
+To systematically study the problem of maintaining maximal cliques in a dynamic graph, we first need to understand the magnitude of change in the set of maximal cliques.